NORTHFIELD BOARD OF EDUCATION FILE CODE: 6142.10

 The Principal will be responsible for policy implementation within the classrooms.
 The Principal will ensure that all of the employees receive instruction in the district policies, establish a process to ensure adequate supervision of students using the system, establish procedures for conducting building activities (such as a web page), maintain executed user agreements, and be responsible for interpreting the district policies at the building level.

 The director of technology services will be the system manager and will be responsible for maintaining and monitoring the district system.
-The system manager will also establish a process for setting up individual and class accounts, set quotas disk usage, establish a retention schedule, and develop a virus protection process.
+The director will also establish a process for setting up individual and class accounts, set quotas for disk usage, establish a retention schedule, and develop a virus protection process.

 The district’s responsibilities include the establishment of the reasonable boundaries of what is considered acceptable use of the district system, educating students about the acceptable uses, providing general supervision, and enforcing the policies for acceptable use.
 The district cannot be responsible for direct supervision of every student while they are using the Internet and this fact must be made clear to parents/guardians.